SDWebImage/SDWebImageAVIFCoder/README.md

 pod 'SDWebImageAVIFCoder'
 ```

-Note: From version 0.4.0, if you want to use dav1d instead aom for libavif which we dependency on, control the subspec of libavif as well:
+Note: From version 0.4.0, if you want to use dav1d instead aom for libavif which we dependent on, control the subspec of libavif instead:

 ```ruby
 pod 'SDWebImageAVIFCoder'